Employee Offboarding — an Easy Opportunity to Boost Your Branding

 These are all options that are low-cost, high-impact.
-And ex-employees appreciate them.
+And ex-employees will appreciate them.

-In some cases, you can even go above and beyond, and offer additional training to those people you’re reluctantly letting go.
-For example, you can organise workshops in writing or social media management for marketing employees.
+In some cases, you can even go above and beyond and offer additional training to those people you’re reluctantly letting go of.
+For example, you can organize workshops in writing or social media management for marketing employees.
 An expert workshop cost is in the low $1000s, so you’re not spending too much.
-And the employees are getting a marketable new skill + another reason to feel good about their time in your organization.
+And the employees are getting a marketable new skill and another reason to feel good about their time in your organization.

 Talk to your marketing team and set up a segmented list of ex-employees.

 It’s small.
 It’s vetted.
-And it’s not labour intensive.
-But it allows you to stay in touch, and share company news from time to time.
+And it’s not labor-intensive.
+But it allows you to stay in touch and share company news from time to time.